FloatinggOnion/learning-go/expense-tracker/Readme.md

 # Golang Expense Tracker
 *Author: Jesse-Paul Osemeke*
 This is a simple command-line application written in Go to track expenses.
 It allows you to add, list, summarize, and delete expenses stored in a JSON file.
+The idea is gotten from [this challenge](https://roadmap.sh/projects/expense-tracker).

 ## Features